Morning Tea: Swamp Rabbits VS Everblades

 - Morning Tea: Swamp Rabbits VS Everblades - Greenville Swamp Rabbits

-- Steelheads Match Speed & Grit, Win 4-1 over Mavericks - Idaho Steelheads
+- Steelheads Pull out Weekend Sweep of Mavericks, 3-2 - Idaho Steelheads

-- Royals Take Down Thunder in First of Back-To-Back on the Road - Reading Royals

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.